Gerald Hugh Brabazon

 Gerald Hugh Brabazon (7 December 1854 – 27 December 1938) was a Canadian politician.

-Born in Montreal, Quebec, the son of Samuel L. Brabazon and Margaret Clarke both from Ireland, Brabazon was a civil engineer.
-He mayor of Portage-du-Fort, Quebec for 18 years and Warden of Pontiac County for 12 years.
+Born in Montreal, Canada East on 7 December 1854, the son of Samuel L. Brabazon and Margaret Clarke both from Ireland, Brabazon was a civil engineer.
+He was mayor of Portage-du-Fort, Quebec for 18 years and Warden of Pontiac County for 12 years.
 He served under Frederick Dobson Middleton in the North-West Rebellion in 1885, as a first lieutenant in Dennis's Scouts.
 He was an unsuccessful candidate for the House of Commons of Canada in Pontiac in the general elections of 1900 but was elected in 1904.
 A Conservative, he was defeated in 1908 and was elected in 1911.